Irish election produces an earthquake as Sinn Fein tops poll

 Sinn Fein’s left-wing proposals for tackling Ireland’s housing crisis and creaking healthcare system proved a powerful draw for young voters in a country that is still dealing with aftershocks of the 2008 global financial crisis, which hammered its debt-driven “Celtic Tiger” economy.

-Vote counting was resuming Monday to fill all the seats in the 160-Dail, the lower house of Ireland’s parliament.
+Vote counting was resuming Monday to fill all the seats in the 160-seat Dail, the lower house of Ireland’s parliament.
 Ireland uses a proportional-representation system in which voters rank candidates from first to last, with the lower preferences of elected or defeated candidates redistributed among their rivals.

-It’s highly unlikely that any party will get the 80 seats needed for a majority in parliament.
-That makes some form of coalition inevitable, but forming a stable alliance looks tough.
+With almost two-thirds of the seats in parliament filled, Sinn Fein had taken 36, Fianna Fail 21 and Fine Gael 19.
+With no party set to reach the 80 seats needed for a majority, some form of coalition appears inevitable.
+But forming a stable alliance looks tough.

 Both Fianna Fail and Fine Gael said before the election that they would not go into a coalition with Sinn Fein because of its links to past violence.